On ternary positive-definite quadratic forms with the same representations over Z: Introduction

 In order to obtain more detailed information about this problem, an exhaustive search for such $f, g$ with integral quadratic coefficients were carried out.
-It can be proved that if $f, g$ over $\RealField$ satisfy $q_\IntegerRing(f) = q_\IntegerRing(g)$, infinitely many $f_2, g_2$ over $\IntegerRing$ with $q_\IntegerRing(f_2) = q_\IntegerRing(g_2)$ are generated from these $f, g$ (Lemma 2.1).
+It can be proved that if $f, g$ over $\RealField$ satisfy $q_\IntegerRing(f) = q_\IntegerRing(g)$, infinitely many $f_2, g_2$ over $\IntegerRing$ with $q_\IntegerRing(f_2) = q_\IntegerRing(g_2)$ are generated from these $f, g$ (Lemma \ref{lem:decomposition of positive definite symmety matrices}).
 Hence, the search also provides information about the case of real forms.
-The result is presented in Tables \ref{Forty-nine groups of ternary positive definite quadratic forms representing the same numbers(1/3)}--\ref{Forty-nine groups of ternary positive definite quadratic forms representing the same numbers(3/3)} in Section \ref{A table of quadratic forms with the same representations over Z}, which indicates that the existence of such pairs is rather limited as conjectured by Kaplansky, although the current list includes some non-regular cases.
+The result is presented in Tables~\ref{Forty-nine groups of ternary positive definite quadratic forms representing the same numbers(1/3)}--\ref{Forty-nine groups of ternary positive definite quadratic forms representing the same numbers(3/3)} in Section~\ref{A table of quadratic forms with the same representations over Z}, which indicates that the existence of such pairs is rather limited as conjectured by Kaplansky, although the current list includes some non-regular cases.

 If the quadratic forms contained in the above (i), (ii) are excluded, our exhaustive search finds only 151 equivalence classes of quadratic forms that have perfectly identical representations over $\IntegerRing$ as another class.
-Among the 151 classes, 36 are not provided by regular quadratic forms.
-In addition, the list includes a case that has been proved to be regular only under the Generalized Riemann hypothesis \cite{Oliver2014}.
+Among the 151 classes, 36 are not regular.
+In addition, the list includes a case that has been proved to be regular only under the generalized Riemann hypothesis \cite{Oliver2014}.